zig-gamedev/zig-gamedev/README.md

 * [tracy lib](https://github.com/michal-z/zig-gamedev/blob/main/libs/common/tracy.zig) - support for CPU profiling with [Tracy](https://github.com/wolfpld/tracy)
 * Interop with Direct2D and DirectWrite for high-quality vector graphics and text rendering
 * Uses some great C/C++ libraries which are seamlessly built by `zig cc` compiler (see: [external/src](external/src))

-If you would like to learn graphics programming or zig-gamedev framework I recommend starting with [intro applications](https://github.com/michal-z/zig-gamedev/tree/main/samples/intro).

 ## Sample applications